tower120/hi_sparse_bitset/README.md

 It is faster than hashsets and pure bitsets for all inter-bitset operations and all cases in orders of magnitude.
-It is even faster than hibitset, despite hi_sparse_bitset having additional source of indirection.
+It is even faster than hibitset.
 See benchmarks.

 ## Against `hibitset`

 Despite the fact that `hi_sparse_bitset` have layer of indirection for accessing each level, it is faster (sometimes significantly) then `hibitset` for all operations.

-On top of that, it is also **algorithmically** faster than `hibitset` for non-intersection inter-bitset operations due to caching iterator, which can skip bitsets with empty data blocks on pre-data level.
+On top of that, it is also **algorithmically** faster than `hibitset` in non-intersection inter-bitset operations due to caching iterator, which can skip bitsets with empty level1 blocks.

-Technical details:
-_Hierarchical structure of both `hibitset` and `hi_sparse_bitset` is most friendly to intersection operations.
-Doing, for example, union between bitsets, requires for each level of each bitset to take bitblocks and OR them. `hi_sparse_bitset` cache level1 blocks during iteration (as a form of iteration optimisation, since it access blocks through indirection), and can skip the empty ones.
-That excludes bitsets with empty level1 blocks completely from participating in data level operation._

 ## Against `roaring`

 `roaring` is a hybrid bitset, that use sorted array of bitblocks for set with large integers, and big fixed-sized bitset for a small ones.
-We'll consider case for intersecting `roaring` sets with large integers.
+Let's consider case for intersecting `roaring` sets, that contain large integers.
 In order to find intersection, it binary search for bitblocks with the same start index, then intersect each bitblock.
 Operation of binary searching matching bitblock is algorithmically more complex O(log N), then directly traversing intersected bitblock in hierarchy, which is close to O(1) for each resulted bitblock.
+Plus, hierarchical bitset discard groups of non-intersected blocks early, due to its tree-like nature.

 # DataBlock operations